-At lunchtime and playtimes, our staff's main purpose is to keep our children sage and following the Golden Rules.
+At lunchtime and playtimes, our staff's main purpose is to keep our children safe and following the Golden Rules.

-- For unacceptable behaviours the lunchtime staff may refer to the Senior Midday Supervisor responsible for behaviour management. - If the matter is 'dangerous/severe' the child(ren) should be taken to the Headteacher or Deputy Headteacher who will assess/deal with the incident.
+- MSAs will follow the Behaviour Policy and sanctions. - For unacceptable behaviours the lunchtime staff may refer to the Deputy Headteacher/Headteacher on duty - If the matter is 'dangerous/severe' the child(ren) should be taken to the Headteacher or Deputy Headteacher who will assess/deal with the incident.

-Resolving Problems
+Resolving Problems / Restorative Approaches